 Under moderate gaming loads (50-60% PSU capacity), the fan remains relatively subdued at 32-35 dBA.
 You'll hear it if you're listening for it, but it won't overpower your game audio or become distracting during normal use.

-Push the system hard with simultaneous CPU and GPU stress tests, and the fan ramps up noticeably to 40-42 dBA.
+Under simultaneous CPU and GPU stress, the fan ramps up noticeably to 40-42 dBA.
 This is audible but not offensive, comparable to a desktop fan on medium speed.
 The fan curve feels well-tuned, avoiding the abrupt speed changes that create annoying noise fluctuations.

 The lack of zero RPM mode is disappointing at this price point.
 Many competing units stay completely silent during light workloads, only spinning up their fans when needed.
 The MSI MPG A1250GS PCIE5 PSU contributes a constant low hum to your system, which may bother noise-sensitive users.

 Cooling performance proved adequate.
-Exhaust air temperature remained reasonable even during extended stress testing, never becoming uncomfortably hot to the touch.
+Exhaust air temperature remained reasonable even, never becoming uncomfortably hot to the touch.
 The 120mm fan moves sufficient air to keep internal components within safe operating temperatures.

 How the MSI MPG A1250GS PCIE5 PSU Compares